Cogenesis of baryon and lepton number asymmetries matching the EMPRESS Data: Cogenesis of lepton number and baryon number asymmetries

 \subsection{Lepton number asymmetry}

-The decay of the two lighter RHNs produces a non-zero CP asymmetry along each lepton flavor $\alpha=e,~\mu,~\tau$, which is generally evaluated from the interference between the tree and one-loop diagrams comprising of vertex corrections and self energy corrections (see Fig.~\ref{fig:feyncp}).
+The decay of the two lighter RHNs produces a non zero CP asymmetry along each lepton flavor $\alpha=e,~\mu,~\tau$, which is generally evaluated from the interference between the tree and one-loop diagrams comprising of vertex corrections and self energy corrections (see Fig.~\ref{fig:feyncp}).
 For a quasi-degenerate case, the self energy contribution dominates over the vertex correction~\cite{Pilaftsis:1997jf, Pilaftsis:2003gt}.
-Consequently, the CP asymmetry takes the form of
+Consequently, for finite Higgs and lepton masses $m_h$ and $m_l$ respectively, the CP asymmetry takes the form of